wuzhengy/TAU/Core Design Principles.md

 #### TAU community ledger serve as bootstrap and time server
 For a decentralized system, it is hard to do a trust bootstrap and find a server to trust for time.
 In TAU, since the choking (multiple prisoners dilemma) requires good time to reach win win solution, nodes need to find out what is the consensused time in the network.
 Rather than bootstrap from fixed nodes, TAU nodes will use current ledger nodes for bootstrap and time calculation.
+##### Bootstrap
+libTAU nodes will use all locally available ledger to bootstrap itself.
+In each TAU block, we recommend adding "end point" into block.
+When the block is accepted by the node, it will use this info into local bootstrap list.
+Initial software will come with part of TAUcoin blockchain ledger, which will include initial bootstrap nodes.

 ------
 * 1000  stateful